 When Pretense Belies Punishment

 Sometimes doing the right thing results in yet another wrong thing.
 This is the case with workplace retaliation.
-If you report discrimination or sexual harassment in your workplace— whether against you or someone else— and you suffer negative employment consequences as a result, you may be able to file a retaliation lawsuit against your employer.
+If you report discrimination or sexual harassment in your workplace — whether against you or someone else — and you suffer negative employment consequences as a result, you may be able to file a retaliation lawsuit against your employer.
 Sometimes the retaliation can be subtle or hard to prove.
-But that doesn't mean it didn't happen.
-If you have questions about a potential retaliatory action taken by your employer, schedule a free initial consultation with our California firm, Law Offices of Todd M. Friedman, P.C., to gain clarity and learn your rights.
+But that doesn’t mean it didn’t happen.
+If you have questions about a potential retaliatory action taken by your employer, schedule a free initial consultation with our California firm, the Law Offices of Todd M. Friedman, P.C., to gain clarity and learn your rights.

 Retaliation Isn’t Just Firing